-Clevenger gets 10th straight win, Indians beat Twins 5-2
+Clevinger gets 10th straight win, Indians beat Twins 5-2

 The Twins got a solo home run from Mitch Garver — his third in two days and 29th of the season — in the fourth inning.

-Rookie LaMonte Wade Jr. drove in a run with an infield single in the seventh to make it 5-2.
-The Twins loaded the bases with one out, but reliever Nick Wittgren struck out C.J.
+Trailing 5-2 in the seventh, the Twins loaded the bases with one out, but reliever Nick Wittgren struck out C.J.
 Cron and Garver to end the threat.

+The Indians took three out of four games from the Twins in early August and left town tied for first place.
+But the Indians have gone 12-14 since while the Twins have won 17 of 25 to restore their lead.
+And even after losing another series at home to Cleveland, the Twins show no signs of panic.

+“This team, we believe in these guys, we believe in every player here,” infielder Ehire Adrianza said.
+“It’s a pretty good lead.
+We are the ones who are in first place.
+We know that those guys won’t give up.
+We’ve got to keep fighting for these last 20 games, but we should be good.”

 BUXTON TO SEE SPECIALIST

-Twins manager Rocco Baldelli said CF Byron Buxton flew to California on Sunday to have a specialist check out his injured left shoulder.
+Baldelli said CF Byron Buxton flew to California on Sunday to have a specialist check out his injured left shoulder.

 Buxton was sidelined for a month after injuring his shoulder while crashing into a wall on Aug.
 1. He was activated on Sept.
 1 and has made five appearances as a defensive replacement and pinch runner, but he hasn’t been able to swing a bat yet, and his status for the rest of the season remains uncertain.